 On the rocks the local fishing community is occupied with their daily routine feeling unbothered about the "Year of Return" celebrations which commemorate 400 years since the first ship with enslaved Africans left to the Americas.
 Though the large influx of tourists allowed the country to see a boost of $1.9 billion into its economy, the local community feels left out.
 “We have not benefited from the “Year of The Return”, for us hustle continues, we struggle to put food on our tables.” says Cape Coast fisherman.

-Fishermen outside Cape Coast slave castle.
+Fishermen untangling their nets outside the Cape Coast castle.

 Visitors take pictures with an iconic view outside the Cape Coast Castle